-This Manual relates only to the election of delegates and alternate delegates to the 30th IBT International Convention scheduled for June, 2021 in Las Vegas, Nevada.
+This Manual relates only to the election of delegates and alternate delegates to the 31st IBT International Convention scheduled for June, 2026 in Las Vegas, Nevada.
 Nevertheless, we also want to give you the opportunity to use this Manual as your local's reference guide to conducting elections generally.
-For that reason we are enclosing under Tab 1 the IBT's current guidelines for conducting local union elections and its rules for mail referendum balloting.
-In addition, under Tab 2 you will find a handout prepared and distributed by the IBT Legal Department concerning the holding of concurrent elections for Local Union officers and delegates to the IBT convention.
-Tab 3 contains a 2018 Advisory from the IBT regarding the formatting of envelopes used in a mail ballot elections.
+For that reason, we are enclosing under Tab 1 the IBT's current guidelines for conducting local union elections and its rules for mail referendum balloting.
+In addition, under Tab 2 you will find a handout prepared and distributed by the IBT Legal Department concerning the holding of concurrent elections for Local Union officers and delegates to the IBT convention..
 These materials are included as a convenience to you.